dimab07/pizza-express-deployment/README.md

 /tmp/pizza_express_deployment.log
 ```

-After the deployment finished you can do an additional run of the uni-tests by the following command:
+After the deployment is finished you can do an additional run of the uni-tests by the following command:
 ```
 # docker run --rm -ti --net pizza_new_net dimab07/pizza-express npm test
 ```